 What did God take them from?

 What does this tell you about the people that God chooses and uses?

 More from the Girlfriends

 This is not your typical Christmas message, but it is why Jesus came.
 To save the lost, heal the sick, and use the redeemed.
-If you would like to learn more about God’s transforming power to turn your life around, check out my book, Your Scars are Beautiful to God: Finding Peace and Purpose in the Hurts of Your Past.
+If you would like to learn more about God’s transforming power to turn your messes into His miracle, check out my book, Your Scars are Beautiful to God: Finding Peace and Purpose in the Hurts of Your Past.